Orobola/SpaceTrash-Hack-Revolutionizing-Recycling-on-Mars-NASA-Space-Apps-Challenge-2025/README.md

 ---

 *This hackathon demonstrator builds on published NASA/ESA data.
 The repository is part of a NASA Space Apps Hackathon project.
-The PHOENIX model is exploratory and intended for concept visualization.*
+The PHOENIX model is exploratory and intended for concept visualization.
+The 3D and Sankey visualizations are in progress.*